sofifilippini7-tech/2025_Evolution_Suisse_2025/docs/project/background.md

 ## Bridge Recombinases: A New Class of Programmable Genome Editors

-Bridge recombinases are a newly discovered family of genome-editing enzymes that work in a fundamentally different way from CRISPR.
+Bridge recombinases are a newly discovered family of genome-editing enzymes that share some important similarities with CRISPR systems but also introduce key new capabilities.

-While CRISPR/Cas9 acts like molecular scissors — cutting DNA at a specific site guided by a guide RNA — bridge recombinases act more like molecular glue.
-They use a bridge RNA (bRNA) to bring together two DNA molecules — a target in the genome and a donor carrying a new piece of DNA — and then recombine them precisely, without making double-stranded breaks.
+Like CRISPR/Cas9, bridge recombinases use an RNA molecule to guide them to a specific DNA sequence.
+In CRISPR, this is the guide RNA (gRNA), which directs Cas9 to make a precise cut in the DNA.
+In bridge recombinases, the guiding element is a bridge RNA (bRNA) — but instead of simply cutting, it helps connect two pieces of DNA.

-These enzymes come from the IS110 family of mobile genetic elements.
-Each bridge recombinase combines a DEDD-family recombinase enzyme with its own structured bRNA.
-The bridge RNA has two loops: one binds to the genomic target site, and the other binds to the donor DNA.
-This dual binding physically aligns both DNA molecules so the recombinase can join them seamlessly.
+Each bridge recombinase combines a DEDD-family recombinase enzyme with its structured bridge RNA.
+The bRNA contains two short loops that base-pair separately with (1) a genomic target site and (2) a donor DNA carrying the new genetic information.
+This dual binding brings both DNA molecules into alignment so the recombinase can join them together at specific sites.

-This mechanism enables three core operations: insertion, deletion, and inversion of DNA fragments — all without relying on the cell’s natural repair systems.
-That’s a major difference from CRISPR, which depends on the cell’s DNA repair pathways to complete the edit after making a cut.
+Through this mechanism, bridge recombinases can perform three fundamental operations: insertion, deletion, and inversion of DNA fragments, all without making double-stranded breaks or depending on the cell’s natural repair machinery.
+This sets them apart from CRISPR, which relies on DNA cleavage followed by repair through pathways such as NHEJ or HDR.

-Just like changing the sequence of a CRISPR guide RNA directs Cas9 to a new site, altering the bridge RNA sequence can redirect the recombinase to a new genomic location.
-But bridge recombinases go beyond CRISPR in one important way: they can precisely insert large DNA fragments (up to several kilobases), while CRISPR edits are usually limited to small changes.
-This makes bridge recombinases especially promising for gene replacement therapies, where an entire functional gene needs to be inserted.
+Because their targeting is dictated by RNA–DNA pairing, bridge recombinases are programmable and modular, much like CRISPR.
+By simply changing the sequence of the bridge RNA, researchers can redirect the enzyme to a new genomic site.
+However, bridge recombinases expand the concept of RNA-guided editing into a new domain: they can integrate large DNA fragments (kilobases in length) with high precision, something CRISPR-based tools struggle to achieve efficiently.

-So far, two bridge recombinases, IS621 and ISCro4, have been characterized.
+So far, two bridge recombinases — IS621 and ISCro4 — have been characterized.
 They share about 88% sequence identity, suggesting that many other natural variants likely exist, some potentially even more efficient.
 Both of these enzymes have shown that RNA-guided recombination works reliably: IS621 functions well in bacteria, and ISCro4 in mammalian cells.
 Together, they define a new and powerful class of RNA-programmable genome editors that could overcome many limitations of existing technologies.

 ## Alpha-1 Antitrypsin Deficiency as a Proof of Concept